-Once you've mastered your Dashboard, you'll want to drill down on an individual content item.
-From the Dashboard, click on the content title to access its Content Details page for a deep dive into all the traffic and sharing activity around this particular piece of content.
+Click on a content item's title in the Dashboard or a Report to access its Content Details page for a deep dive into all the traffic, engagement, and sharing activity around this particular piece of content.

-The Predictive Score for your chosen content item — the same one that you saw on the Dashboard — appears in the upper left hand side of the screen, along with its velocity indicator.
+The Page View Score for your chosen content item — the same one that you saw on the Dashboard — appears in the upper left hand side of the screen, along with its velocity indicator.

 NETWORK ICONS & PAID INDICATOR

 Just beneath the title at the top of the page, you'll see icons for networks like Twitter, Facebook, and LinkedIn.
-If the piece has been posted to one of these, the icon will light up.
+If the content item has been posted to your account(s) on one of networks, the icon will light up.
+We detect this using our tracking parameters.
 And to the left of the icons, a dollar sign will light up if you've spent on promoting the piece, so you can know at a glance whether you’ve put money behind this content item.

 The donuts of totals on the content details page are similar to those on the trending Dashboard and reports, but you'll notice detailed breakdowns of social actions and social referrals located further down the page.
-Depending on your level of access, you can see uniques, average engaged time (which we calculate by dividing total engaged time by page views), total engaged time, page views, social referrals, and social actions for that content item.
+Depending on your level of access, you can see uniques, average engaged time, total engaged time, page views, social referrals, and social actions for that content item.

 You can parse out data by the devices that your audience is using to read your content.
 Just above the totals numbers, choose 'All Devices,' 'Mobile,' 'Tablet,' or 'Desktop' to see how much of each metric, including scroll depth and referral breakdowns, came from each device type.
 Any metrics that appear grayed-out are not available for the selected device.